Know your Options

 A conventional loan is any type of loan not secured or guaranteed by a government agency.

-+ Monthly mortgage insurance is typically lower than government programs and is not required with 20% down
+- Mortgage insurance is not required with 20% down

 FHA